jdempsey77/NextCloudAppSigSci/README.md

 The included dockerfile is my example for creating a container that has Apache2, with the SignalSciences Module enabled, and our Signal Sciences Agent.

 **Makefile**
 I tend to prefer nice easy command for doing my tasks in building, deploying, and testing locally.
-The makefile simplifies this process but is not neccessary.
+The makefile simplifies this process but is not necessary.

 **Kubernetes-yaml**
 Folder containing some exported examples of a Deployment, Service, and Pod.